 - Make big dinners

-I am the queen of the leftover lunch!
-Cooking up a big dinner means I don’t have half-used tins of beans etc. hanging around (which often go to waste), and also means that I have lunch sorted for the next day.
-If I don’t fancy the same thing two days running then I might make the leftover cold rice from a veggie chili into a rice salad for lunch, and then make burritos for dinner by filling wraps with the chili.
+There is something glorious about a leftover lunch!
+Cooking up a big dinner means you don’t have half-used tins of beans, for example, hanging around (which often go to waste), and also means that you have lunch sorted for the next day.
+If you don’t fancy the same thing two days running then you might make the leftover cold rice from a veggie chili into a rice salad for lunch, and then make burritos for dinner by filling wraps with the chili.
 This also saves on cooking time, giving you the opportunity to whip up guacamole, salsa and a salad to make the burritos more interesting.

 - Make your own dips